asdf2jkl/Mineworld/README.md

 Known issues:
 #1 TI-BASIC crashes when falling off of the screen, as well as when placing a block offscreen
-#2 AXE sometimes draws columns with a delta height higher than 2 compared to the previous column
+#2 AXE is really messed up